Skip to content

 About the Program:

-The Sped: Para-to-SPED program prepares paraprofessionals to earn the credentials to become a successful educator in a rewarding career.
+The Sped: Para-to-SPED program prepares paraprofessionals to earn the credentials to become successful educators in a rewarding career.
 Candidates for the program will already hold an AA degree and have completed the MnTC.
-The candidates will be able to continue work as a paraprofessional while earning the Special Education: Academic Behavioral Strategist (ABS) K-12 degree.
+The candidates can continue working as paraprofessionals while earning the Special Education: Academic Behavioral Strategist (ABS) K-12 degree.
 All courses are online.
-The program enables a continual mentorship between supervising teacher and teacher candidate.
-Field experience placements will be set to accommodate candidate work place and geographic location.
-The field experience placements will cover three grade bands; K-4, 5-8, 9-12 and with students in each of the five disability areas served by the SPED: ABS licensure: ASD, DD, EBD, LD, and OHD.
+The program enables continual mentorship between supervising teachers and teacher candidates.
+Field experience placements will be set to accommodate the candidate's workplace and geographic location.
+The field experience placements will cover three grade bands: K-4, 5-8, 9-12 and with students in each of the five disability areas served by the SPED: ABS licensure: ASD, DD, EBD, LD, and OHD.
 The coursework encompasses two years while working as a paraprofessional, taking 2-3 courses per semester.
 The culmination of the program is a one-year mentorship student teaching experience.

 Career Opportunities: